tysonjens/Churn-Prevention/group.md

 2. Build a predictive model to help determine the probability that a rider will be retained.

 3. Evaluate the model.
-Focus on metrics that are important for your *stistical model*.
+Focus on metrics that are important for your *statistical model*.

 4. Identify / interpret features that are the most influential in affecting